zetlen/pertain/README.md

 Returned module info is an array of objects with the following properties:
 - `name`: The name of the dependency package, e.g. `left-pad`.
-- `path`: The real filesystem path of the module mentioned in the `subject` field
+- `path`: The real filesystem path of the module file mentioned in the `subject` field
+- `modulePath`: The real filesystem path of the found module _base directory_
 - `subject`: The originally argued subject string

 *The `subject` can be a dot-lookup path, e.g. `"foo.bar"`, which will then look for `"foo": { "bar": "./path" }` in the package.*